nextflow-io/training/docs/hello_nextflow/seqera/01_run_with_cli.md

 !!! hint "Endpoint"

     The `endpoint` is the URL of the Seqera Platform API.
-    If your institution is running a private instance of Seqera Platform, you will want to change this to the appropriate URL.
+    If your institution is running a private instance of Seqera Platform, you should change this to the appropriate URL.

 Run your Nextflow workflows as before, but without the `-with-tower` command: